-- 5.19.1 Introduction: The fire alarm system serving the IRR buildings is divided into zones to allow specific areas to be evacuated as necessary, aiming if possible to avoid disruption to the whole building. - 5.19.2 The fire alarm system is configured so that there are a number of different evacuation phases, each corresponding to the internal compartmentation of the building. - 5.19.3 Special arrangements for people with mobility, hearing and visual impairments etc are described in Section 6 of this Manual (see http://docstore.mvm.ed.ac.uk/HealthAndSafety/manual/Manual6.pdf). - 5.20.1 Alarm System: The two IRR buildings are each controlled by an addressable automatic fire detection and manual alarm system that incorporates both automatic smoke and heat detectors mounted at ceiling level, and manual ("break glass") Fire Alarm Manual Call Points.
-The alarm system is divided into a number of areas, each corresponding to the internal compartmentation of the building: - Main IRR-occupied area; and - Bioresearch & Veterinary Services (B&VS)-occupied areas. - 5.20.2 Building design allows for a minimum of one hour of fire resistance across compartment barriers, separating each compartment of the building as described above. - 5.20.3 In contrast to arrangements for the Chancellor's Building, there is no intermittent or pulsed alarm sounds associated with the fire alarm configuration for the IRR buildings. - 5.20.4 In the event that a Fire Alarm Manual Call Point (see Figure 1c) is activated, or automatic detectors are activated, fire alarms will sound continuously throughout either IRR(N) or IRR(S), and all occupants of the building will be expected to evacuate (i.e. One Out, All Out). - 5.20.5 In order to ensure (regardless of where within either building an alarm begins to sound) that University Security Officers and Fire Coordinators are made aware of activation of alarms in any one area of either building, and so that they can attend to the duties outlined for them in this Section, some will be issued with, and will carry, Deaf Alerter radio-pagers, further details of which are contained in Paragraph 5.27.1 et seq.
+5.25.1 Introduction: The fire alarm system serving the IRR(N) building is divided into zones to allow specific areas to be evacuated as necessary, aiming if possible to avoid disruption to the whole building.

+5.25.2 The fire alarm system for IRR(N) is configured so that there are a number of different evacuation phases, each corresponding to the internal compartmentation of the building.

+5.25.3 The fire alarm system serving the IRR(S) is configured in such a way that activation of a sensor or call point in any one area will result in a need to evacuate the entire building.

+5.25.4 Special arrangements for people with mobility, hearing and visual impairments etc are described in Section 6 of this Manual.

+5.28.1 Alarm System: The two IRR buildings (IRR North and IRR Souyth) are each controlled by an addressable automatic fire detection and manual alarm system that incorporates both automatic smoke and heat detectors mounted at ceiling level, and manual ("break glass") Fire Alarm Manual Call Points.

+5.28.2 The alarm system for IRR(N) is divided into two zones, each corresponding to the internal compartmentation of the building:

+- Main IRR(N)-occupied area; and - Bioresearch & Veterinary Services (B&VS)-occupied areas of IRR(N).

+5.28.3 Building design for IRR(N) allows for a minimum of one hour of fire resistance across compartment barriers, separating each compartment of the building as described above.

+5.28.4 In the event that a Fire Alarm Manual Call Point (see Figure 3a) is activated, or automatic detectors are activated, fire alarms will sound continuously throughout either IRR(N) or IRR(S), and all occupants of the building will be expected to evacuate (i.e. One Out, All Out).

-- 5.21.1 Actions to be Taken in the Event of a Fire Alarm Sounding (IRR Buildings): The following steps should be taken on each and every occasion that a fire alarm is heard, other than those occasions where notice has been given that there will be a test of the alarm system (in which case, the sounders will be activated only for a short period of time see also Paragraph 5.28.1). - On activation of a fire alarm call manual point or the fire alarm system by detection of smoke or heat by an automatic sensor, or if the activation has been caused by someone operating a Fire Alarm Manual Call Point (see Figure 3a) a pre-recorded voice message will be broadcast, advising people that there is a building emergency and instructing them immediately to evacuate.
+5.27.1 Actions to be Taken in the Event of a Fire Alarm Sounding (IRR Buildings): The following steps should be taken on each and every occasion that a fire alarm is heard, other than those occasions where notice has been given that there will be a test of the alarm system (in which case, the sounders will be activated only for a short period of time - see also Paragraph 5.40.1).

+• On activation of a fire alarm call manual point or the fire alarm system by detection of smoke or heat by an automatic sensor, or if the activation has been caused by someone operating a Fire Alarm Manual Call Point (see Figure 3a) a pre-recorded voice message will be broadcast (in IRR North only), or a continuously sounding alarm (in IRR South), advising people that there is a building emergency and instructing them immediately to evacuate.

-- On hearing the pre-recorded voice message, all building occupiers and visitors must immediately evacuate the area within which the alarm is sounding, by means of the nearest available Fire Escape Route to the nearest available Fire Exit, and proceed to the correct Evacuation Assembly Point for the IRR building within which alarms are sounding (see Paragraph 5.23.1). - The most appropriate Fire Escape Route for any given area is indicated by whiteon-green Exit Directional Signs and direction arrows variously suspended from ceilings, fixed above doors, or stuck to walls throughout the building (see Figure 3b).
+- On hearing the alarm, all building occupiers and visitors must immediately evacuate the area within which the alarm is sounding, by means of the nearest available Fire Escape Route to the nearest available Fire Exit, and proceed to the correct Evacuation Assembly Point for the IRR building within which alarms are sounding (see Paragraph 5.28.1). - The most appropriate Fire Escape Route for any given area is indicated by whiteon-green Exit Directional Signs and direction arrows variously suspended from ceilings, fixed above doors, or stuck to walls throughout the building (see Figure 3b).
 The white arrow points to the location of the Fire Exit closest to where the sign is displayed.